-After a lot of hard work, the London NERC DTP cohort 3 have submitted their project proposals, and it’s finally time to take a break from the computer and get out into the field for the #DTPCalifornia Field Training Course 2017!
+It’s been a lot of hard work, but London NERC DTP cohort 4 have finally submitted their PhD project proposals.
+After snowy scenes here in London over the last week, it’s time to take a break from the computer and get out into the field for the #DTPCalifornia Field Training Course 2018!

-Our 10-day field course aims to give the first-year PhD students a broad introduction to field sciences, including planning, preparation and teaching, as well as practical skills for studying biology and geology in the field.
-After the success of last year’s student-led field trip, we’ve given the students control of the trip again.
-It’s been their job to plan the itinerary, prepare over 45 teaching sessions, organise meetings and visits with local academics, and produce a field guide, all with the help of staff members from across the DTP.
-Out in California, the students will run their planned sessions themselves, passing on their specialist knowledge to the rest of the group, and offering the students the chance to learn from other disciplines.
+The annual 10-day California field course aims to give the first-year PhD students a broad introduction to field sciences and help them develop practical skills for studying biology and geology in the field.
+But their training doesn’t begin when we land.
+The students are involved in planning and organising the trip, and must prepare teaching sessions for each location we visit.
+It’s been their job to plan the itinerary, prepare more than 60 teaching sessions and activities, organise meetings and visits with local academics, and produce a field guide, posters and a plant ID booklet – all with the help of 10 staff members from across the DTP.
+In California, the students will run their planned sessions themselves, passing on their specialist knowledge to the rest of the group, and offering the students the chance to learn from other disciplines.